sohang3112/machine-learning-practice/MachineLearning_NOTES.md

       - 3 std. dev. = 99.7%
 - Bernoulli Distribution (discrete) - only 0,1 are possible values.
 Eg. probability of head/tail on tossing a coin
 - Multinoulli / Categorical Distribution (discrete) - one of more than 2 possible values.
+- Covariance (C): $dy \approx C \times dx$ (one var is approx fixed multiple of each other).
+    - Correlation (b/w -1 and 1) is better because it's independant of scale, units -
+      we can compare whether one set of vars is more strongly correlated than another.
+    - *Partial Correlation* = multi vars, we are only checking correlation between 2 of the vars

+### Bootstrapping
-- **Bootstrapping** - estimate mean of large population
+- estimate mean of large population
 - init sample = Sample Without Replacement (SWOR)
 - Resample from init sample using Sample With Replacement (SWR) - each of these new samples are called Bootstraps
 - Draw distribution of mean of Bootstraps
 - Now from this distribution (it's an approx bell curve of actual population), we can say for example that p% of population is b/w x1 and x2 - this is called a *Confidence Interval*.
 - Even with a large population (eg. millions), we can make small bootstrap samples of only 10-20 vals each.We can gen. thousands of such bootstraps - the more we generate, the more the curve approaches Normal Distribution & becomes more accurate
-- Covariance (C): $dy \approx C \times dx$ (one var is approx fixed multiple of each other).
-    - Correlation (b/w -1 and 1) is better because it's independant of scale, units -
-      we can compare whether one set of vars is more strongly correlated than another.
-    - *Partial Correlation* = multi vars, we are only checking correlation between 2 of the vars

-**Posterior-Prior Loop**:
+### Bayes Posterior-Prior Loop
 Bayes Rule (Conditional Probability) loop - each experiment gives us a better value of $P(A)$:
 - Known: *likelihood* $P(A|B)$, *evidence* $P(B)$
 - let $P(A) = p$   (initial guess of its probability)